Today I’m showing you how to freeze bananas.

 Having thinner slices like this also makes it much easier to add the banana slices to recipes.
 It is much easier to blend or process a thinner slice of frozen banana than it is to blend a thick chunk or even a whole banana.
 Even the high speed blenders would struggle a bit with thicker chunks of bananas.

 Although it does take longer to slice your bananas, it makes things so much faster and easier to add frozen banana slices to your blender when it’s time to make the recipe.

-ll you do is leave your frozen banana in the drawer overnight or for a whole day, and the next day you can just add your frozen banana slices to a bag.
+All you do is leave your frozen banana in the drawer overnight or for a whole day, and the next day you can just add your frozen banana slices to a bag.

-2) Freeze The Whole PEELED Banana
+2) Freeze The Whole Peeled Banana

 If you don’t have time to slice all your bananas, a good alternative is to peel the banana and freeze it whole.

 The advantages of this method is that it saves you time slicing the bananas, and you don’t have the problem of removing the peel from the banana.

 The disadvantages are that you won’t be able to use the banana straight away in your recipe.
 You’ll have to wait for the banana to thaw for at least 5 minutes and it is difficult to speed up this process.

 You can also try breaking the frozen banana with your hands, but this is pretty cold and you’ll probably not get very small chunks when you try this which won’t help too much.

 I don’t often use this method because I tend to take my bananas out of the freezer, walk away and forget about them, and come back to brown gloopy bananas that have gone off and have been wasted.
 But perhaps you are bit more focused about your banana defrosting than I am.